adejonghm/wikinotes/Practitioner_notes.md

 - **AWS Systems Manager:** Allows you to manage your EC2 instances via a web browser or the AWS CLI.

 ##### Pricing (*)

-- **On-Demand:** A fixed price in which you are billed *down to the second* based on the instance type.
+- **On-Demand:** A fixed price in which you are billed **down to the second** based on the instance type.
 You can increase or decrease your compute capacity depending on the demands of your application and pay only for what you use.
 When you use:
   - You care about low cost and flexibility of Amazon EC2 without any upfront payment or long-term commitment.
-	- Applications with short-term, spiky, or unpredictable workloads that *cannot* be interrupted.
+  - Applications with short-term, spiky, or unpredictable workloads that **cannot** be interrupted.
   - Applications being developed or tested on Amazon EC2 for the first time.
-	- Your workloads will *not* run longer than a year.
+  - Your workloads will **not** run longer than a year.

-- **Spot (Cheapest Option):** Allows you to take advantage of *unused* EC2 capacity in the AWS cloud.
-Your request is attended to *only* when there is available capacity for your demand.
-You can *save up to 90%* compared to On-Demand pricing.
+- **Spot (Cheapest Option):** Allows you to take advantage of **unused** EC2 capacity in the AWS cloud.
+Your request is attended to **only** when there is available capacity for your demand.
+You can **save up to 90%** compared to On-Demand pricing.
 When you use:
-	- Your workloads *can* be interrupted.
+  - Your workloads **can** be interrupted.
-	- You are not concerned about the *start* or *stop* time of your app.
+  - You are not concerned about the **start** or **stop** time of your app.

 - **Reserved instances:** Allow you to commit to a specific Instance type in a particular region for 1 or 3 years.
-You can *save up to 75%* off On-Demand prices.
+You can **save up to 75%** off On-Demand prices.
 When you use:
-	- Your app has *steady state usage*, and you can commit to 1 or 3 years.
+  - Your app has **steady state usage**, and you can commit to 1 or 3 years.
-	- You can pay money *upfront* in order to receive discounts on On-Demand prices.
+  - You can pay money **upfront** in order to receive discounts on On-Demand prices.

 - **Dedicated Hosts:** Allow you to pay for a physical server that is fully dedicated to running your instances, meaning the server isn't share with others.
-You can *save up to 70%* off On-Demand prices.
+You can **save up to 70%** off On-Demand prices.
 When you use:
-	- You want to *bring your* server-bound *license* from vendors like Microsoft or others, helping to cut costs.
+- You want to **bring your** server-bound **license** from vendors like Microsoft or others, helping to cut costs.
 - You have regulatory or corporate compliance requirements around tenancy model.

 - **Saving Plans:** Allow you to commit to compute usage (measured per hour) for 1 or 3 years.
-You can *save up to 72%* off On-Demand prices, but this doesn't provide a capacity reservation.
+You can **save up to 72%** off On-Demand prices, but this doesn't provide a capacity reservation.
 When you use:
-	- You want to *lower bill* across multiple compute services.
+- You want to **lower bill** across multiple compute services.
-	- You want the *flexibility* to change compute services, instances type, Operating Systems or Regions.
+- You want the **flexibility** to change compute services, instances type, Operating Systems or Regions.